kelseyhightower/confd/docs/dns-srv-records.md

 _consul._tcp.confd.io.
 300	IN	SRV	1 100 8500 consul.confd.io.
 ```

+-

 ```
 confd -backend consul -srv-domain confd.io
 ```

 ## The backend scheme

-By default the `scheme` will be set to http.
-If you would like to use https instead use the `-scheme` flag
+By default the `scheme` is set to http; change it with the `-scheme` flag.

 ```
-confd -onetime -scheme https -srv-domain confd.io
+confd -scheme https -srv-domain confd.io
 ```

 Both the SRV domain and scheme can be configured in the confd configuration file.
 See the [Configuration Guide](https://github.com/kelseyhightower/confd/wiki/Configuration-Guide) for more details.